ga-wdi-boston/js-reference-types/README.md

   a + b;
 };
 ```

+How do I access the value stored in the reference object referenced by the name
+`five`?

+Does the value returned by accessing `add` change depending on the arguments
+used?

 Strictly speaking, all JavaScript functions evaluate to a value, but that value
 is `undefined` if we do not provide a return (explicitly or implicitly).